-- Essential Components of the Course (IDEA Objectives).
-This course aims to help students: - o Gain a basic understanding of chemistry factual knowledge of chemistry (e.g. factual knowledge, methods, principles, generalization, theories). - o Learn to apply course material in order to improve thinking, problem solving and decision making. - o Gain a broader understanding and appreciation of the intellectual/cultural activity of science, and - o Learn how to find, evaluate, and use resources to explore a topic in depth.
+- This course aims to help students: - o Gain a basic understanding of chemistry factual knowledge of chemistry (e.g. factual knowledge, methods, principles, generalization, theories). - Learn to apply course material in order to improve thinking, problem solving and decision making. - Gain a broader understanding and appreciation of the intellectual/cultural activity of science, and - o Learn how to find, evaluate, and use resources to explore a topic in depth.